2012 Wisconsin gubernatorial recall election: Certification

-Controversy over recall petitions signed by Wisconsin judges and journalists
+Controversies

 Twenty-nine circuit court judges in Wisconsin signed recall petitions against Gov. Walker, according to a Gannett Wisconsin Media analysis.
 Among the signers was Dane County Judge David Flanagan, who was scrutinized after issuing a temporary restraining order March 6 against a Walker-backed voter ID law without disclosing his support of the recall.
 None of the state's sixteen appeals court judges or seven Supreme Court justices signed the recall petition.
 The state Supreme Court issued an advisory opinion in 2001 saying judges are allowed to sign nominating petitions, as long as the petition language only supports putting the candidate on the ballot and does not imply an endorsement.
 The Landmark Legal Foundation requested an investigation to the Wisconsin Judicial Commission regarding allegations of misconduct by the judges in question.

 It was later learned that 25 journalists at Gannett had also signed the recall petition.
 The newspaper group revealed the signatures in the interest of being as open as possible.
 Genia Lovett, representative for the organization, stated that journalists have a right to hold opinions, but must protect the credibility of their respective news organizations.

 Other media organizations had staff who signed the recall petition.
 Rob Starbuck, the morning news anchor for Madison, Wisconsin, television station WISC-TV, signed the Walker recall petition.
 The station stated that the signing was in violation of the station's policy for newsroom employees.
 Television stations WISN, WTMJ, WITI, WDJT and radio station WTMJ in Milwaukee discovered that some staff members signed petitions to recall Walker.
 Some employees at WTMJ claimed signing the recall petition was not a political act, but rather, similar to casting a vote.
 WTMJ stated it did not agree and indicated they would take measures to make sure their reporting was fair and balanced, and to ensure no future similar controversies.
 The WITI television journalist who had signed the petition was reassigned and prohibited from covering Walker-related stories.

 The cost of the recall election had also drawn criticism.
 An estimate provided by the state Government Accountability Board showed a cost of $9 million for a statewide election.
 Since a primary election was also conducted for this race, Representative Robin Vos estimated the cost would be double, around $18 million.